peeranat45/peeranat45/README.md

 -->

 Work Experience
-- Researcher at Nara Institute of Science and Technology (April - June 2023)
+- Computer Network Researcher at Nara Institute of Science and Technology (April - June 2023)

 Tools that I Use